dakotamm/research_blog/_posts/2024-06-24-general-reflection.md

 ## General Exam Debrief

 It's done!
 I'm excited to have a milestone accomplished and even more so to get all of the awesome feedback that our discusssion brought forth!
+Overall, it was a good opportunity to go back to some fundamentals, do some good literature review, and make sure I can explain some of the theory in a digestible way.
+I was proud of my presentation!
+In terms of my research progress, I'm glad I did this earlier than usual in my PhD.
+It seems like there's a ton more to do, but I'm really excited to look back too at how much I've done.

 Some good notes from the discussions:
 1. Lots of great audience comments - Melissa Moulton mentioned using idealized terminal inlets for hypothesis testing using LO.